yeeterlol/MoonClient-1.16.221/README.md

 # moon-src
 Here is basic source to Moon Client
 # Version
-This is a 1.16.221 client and might be the first client ever for something forgeting to put obsfucation.
+This is a 1.16.221 client and might be the first client for lazy obsfucation.
 I dumped this from https://www.decompiler.com/ since I'm lazy, if you can decompile better than me, send a pull request
 # Discord
 https://discord.gg/UUfnZ88h9D